Nike-Inc/cerberus/API.md

             ]

-# Group Metadata
+# Group Admin Endpoints

 ## SDB Metadata [/v1/metadata?limit={limit}&offset={offset}]

 ### Get metadata [GET]

 Returns pageable metadata for all SDBs.
 You can use has_next and next_offset from the response to paginate through all records.
+This endpoint does not return any secret data but can be used by Cerberus admins to look-up the contact information for an SDB.

 + Parameters
     + limit (number) - OPTIONAL: The number of records to include in the metadata result.
 Defaults to 100
     + offset (number) - OPTIONAL: The offset to use when paginating records.
 Defaults to 0

-+ Response 200 (application/json)
++ Request

     + Headers

             X-Cerberus-Token: 7f6808f1-ede3-2177-aa9d-45f507391310
             X-Cerberus-Client: MyClientName/1.0.0

++ Response 200 (application/json)

     + Body